k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The LLM plugin gives us the flexibility to define our own use cases, such as discovering new business parameters in a data source by setting up the relevant user prompt and other input parameters.

-For example, it might be required to identify all of the data source's columns that include any medical information, such as a medical condition, a medical treatment or a drug, and creating a new property ```medicalInfo = true``` .
+For example, it may be required to identify all the data source's columns that include any medical information, such as a medical condition, a medical treatment or a drug, and creating a new property ```medicalInfo = true``` .

 This requirement can be achieved by setting up the relevant user prompt and updating the input parameters as follows: